magento/pagebuilder-docs/docs/styling/override-pagebuilder-styles-themes.md

 # Override Page Builder styles using themes

 The best place to override Page Builder's default styles is within Admin and frontend themes.
-Magento adds theme styles to the `styles.css` output after the styles from modules.
-This action ensures that theme styles take precedence over the same styles in modules.
+Magento adds theme styles to the `styles.css` output after applying styles from modules, ensuring that theme styles take precedence.
 It's also why you want to use Magento themes to style your Page Builder content whenever possible.

 In this topic, you will learn how to use Admin and frontend themes to override Page Builder's default admin and storefront styles, respectively.

-## Use Admin themes
+## Override using Admin themes

-To override Page Builder styles in the Admin, you need to:
+To override Page Builder styles used in the Admin, you need to:

 1. Create or modify an Admin theme.
 2. Apply the Admin theme to a module.